Linaro/lava/doc/content/developer/tutorials/contributing.md

 ### Source code formatting

-`black` and `isort` should be applied to **all** LAVA source code files.
+`ruff check` and `ruff format` should be applied to **all** LAVA source code files.
 Merge requests will **fail** CI if a change breaks the formatting.
-`isort` should be run with `--profile black` option to ensure compatibility with `black`.
+`ruff check` should be run with `--select I` option before `ruff format` to ensure compatibility.

-When changing files formatted by `black`, make your changes and then run `black` on all modified Python files before pushing the branch to GitLab.
+When changing files formatted by `ruff format`, make your changes and then run `ruff format` on all modified Python files before pushing the branch to GitLab.

 ### Signing off your commits